-Lighthouse Christian School provides a tuition assistance program for families who cannot afford the total cost of Christian education.
-An Application for Tuition Assistance can be found on our website at lcschool.org.
-Completed applications will be considered after the student has completed the enrollment process and the registration fee has been paid.
+Lighthouse Christian School provides a tuition assistance program for families who cannot afford the total cost of a Christian education.
+An Application for Tuition Grant can be found on our website at lcschool.org.

-- Objective: Through the establishment of its Tuition Assistance Program, Lighthouse Christian School seeks to offer a quality, Christ-centered education to those students for whom the cost would otherwise be prohibitive.
-For each family to have a financial commitment to their child's education at LCS, grants typically do not exceed 50% of tuition. - Criteria: The applicant must demonstrate a clear need for assistance as revealed by a net available income level insufficient to support payment of LCS tuition and curriculum fees.
-Preference will be given to families with students currently enrolled in LCS.
+Objective: Through the establishment of its Tuition Assistance Program, Lighthouse Christian School seeks to offer a quality, Christ-centered education to those students for whom the cost would otherwise be prohibitive.
+For each family to have a financial commitment to their child's education at LCS, grants typically do not exceed 55% of tuition.

+Criteria: The applicant must demonstrate a clear need for assistance as revealed by a net available income level insufficient to support payment of the LCS tuition and curriculum fees.
 Academic and disciplinary standards as presented in the Parent-Student Handbook must be maintained.
-Also, your FACTS financial account must remain in good standing while you receive assistance.
+Also, your FACTS financial account must remain in good standing while families receive assistance.